hadilbouasker/NS-3-Kubernetes-pod/README.md

 </p>

 ## Description
-This repository contains an NS-3 simulation pod that runs a C++ script (NS-3) to simulate different network conditions based on parameters provided in a csv file .
+This repository contains an NS-3 simulation pod that runs a C++ script (NS-3) "cttc-nr-mimo-demo-vbr-auto-ue.cc" to simulate different network conditions based on parameters provided in a csv file "output_with_UE.csv" .
 The simulation updates parameters at each timestep based on different time intervals and executes within a Kubernetes environment.
 This project provides an NS-3 simulation environment running inside a Kubernetes pod.
-It dynamically updates parameters like the number of UEs, data rate, simulation time, and packet size based on the input CSV file, adjusting these values over different time intervals.
-The containerized setup, built with Docker, allows easy deployment and execution.
-In addition to running the simulation, it offers real-time monitoring of CPU and memory usage using Prometheus, with resource usage visualizations generated through a dedicated Python script.
+It dynamically updates parameters like the number of UEs, data rate, simulation time, and packet size based on the input CSV file , adjusting these values over different time intervals.
+In addition to running the simulation, the containerized setup offers real-time monitoring of CPU and memory usage using Prometheus, with resource usage visualizations generated through a Python script.

 ## Pre-requisite
 Tested on Ubuntu 20.04

 # Install Docker and Build a K8s cluster
-to install Docker and build a Kubernetes cluster, refer to this repository : https://github.com/AIDY-F2N/OAI-UERANSIM?tab=readme-ov-file
+To install Docker and build a Kubernetes cluster, refer to this repository : https://github.com/AIDY-F2N/OAI-UERANSIM?tab=readme-ov-file

 # Run the NS-3 Docker image and deploy the pod